dqlz/DLATA-repository/README.md

 ## Citation

-If you use FNFT for your academic work, please cite the accompanying [software paper](https://doi.org/10.21105/joss.00597).
+If you use or modify DLATA for your study, please cite the accompanying [paper](https://doi.org/10.21105/joss.00597).

 Latex users can use the following BibTex entry.

 ```
 @article{FNFT2018,